I Don’t Want to Render to Caesar

 “And when they were come, they say unto him, Master, we know that thou art true, and carest for no man: for thou regardest not the person of men, but teachest the way of God in truth: Is it lawful to give tribute to Caesar, or not? … And Jesus answering said unto them, Render to Caesar the things that are Caesar’s, and to God the things that are God’s.
 And they marvelled at him.” – (Mark 12:14, 17)

 You will probably not enjoy reading this post as much as I won’t enjoy writing it.
 In our reading today from Mark 12:13 – 17, we see the Pharisees attempting to corner Jesus by getting him to say something that will get him in trouble.
 They specifically asked him about paying taxes.
 They thought that they had Him in a secure trap.
-If Jesus said that the people should not pay taxes, then they could get Him in hot water with the Roman government (Caesar); but if he said that the people should pay taxes, then the Jewish people would be furious with Him, because they hated the Roman government, and were expecting their Messiah to overthrow it.
+If Jesus said that the people should not pay taxes, then they could get Him in hot water with the Roman government (Caesar); but if he said that the people should pay taxes, then the Jewish people would be furious with Him, because they hated the Roman government and were expecting their Messiah to overthrow it.
 Jesus’ answer was marvelous.
-He simply said that the people owed a debt to the government, and that they should pay that debt.
+He simply said that the people owed a debt to the government and that they should pay that debt.
 He also was careful to add that they were also to pay what was expected of them to God.

 Nobody likes paying taxes; I certainly don’t.
 However, taxes are a necessary evil.
 We all enjoy the protection that we receive from our police and military.
 We all make use of our infrastructure: we drive on our roads, cross our bridges, etc. All of these services make our lives better.
 On the other side of the coin, we can all see where our government is spending too much money on things that we wish they would discontinue.
 Our government is voted in by the people it represents, and the people need to be part of the process.
 I also believe that believers should be involved in our government process.
-We should vote, and speak our minds regarding the issues that are important to us.
+We should vote and speak our minds regarding the issues that are important to us.
 We should participate in community events.
 Our church has done some road clean-ups in our community in the past.
-We do blog drives, and the town uses our building for polling.
+We do blood drives, and the town uses our building for polling.
 It’s our town.
-We live in it, and we should do our part to make it a better place.
+We live in this town and we should do our part to make it a better place.

 It is interesting to me, however, that Jesus didn’t concern himself much with trying to correct the abuses of government.
-He was far more concerned with teaching doctrine, and speaking out against the corruption in the religious community.
-The Apostle Paul, likewise did not seek to correct or rally to correct the wrong policies of the Roman empire.
+He was far more concerned with teaching doctrine and speaking out against the corruption in the religious community.
+The Apostle Paul likewise did not seek to correct or rally to correct the wrong policies of the Roman empire.
 For instance, in Paul’s day slavery was tolerated.
 Paul did not protest the government or the slave owners, trying to abolish slavery.
 He simply instructed the Christian slave owners to treat their believing servants like brothers; and in the case of Philemon and Onesimus, he was persuasive in the granting of liberty to a runaway slave.
 He also instructed the servants regarding how to love and serve their masters.
 I am sure that Paul did not condone slavery, however.
 My point is that he was more concerned about instructing, exhorting, and admonishing Christians, then he was about straightening out the world, or it’s government.

 Getting back to taxes.
 I believe that believers should cheerfully and honestly render to Caesar (the government) the things (taxes) that are owed to Caesar.
 Don’t cheat on your taxes.
 Don’t try to hide any income “under the table”.
 Remember, God will take care of all of your needs, including your tax debt.
 He owns it all anyway.
-In another similar story regarding taxes, Jesus instructed Peter to go fishing, and in the first fish’s mouth he would find the tax money. (see Matthew 17:24 – 27) If we keep fishing for men, Jesus will continue to provide us with all of the coins that we need to pay our debt to Caesar, and meet all of our other needs as well.
+In another similar story regarding taxes, Jesus instructed Peter to go fishing, and in the first fish’s mouth he would find the tax money (see Matthew 17:24 – 27).
+If we keep fishing for men, Jesus will continue to provide us with all of the coins that we need to pay our debt to Caesar and meet all of our other needs as well.

 Are You For Real?